Tower Records: Other stores

 The Landmark Plaza Tower Records Store in Alexandria, Virginia was permanently closed on December 18, 2006, and the Tysons Corner, Virginia, store permanently closed on December 21, 2006.
 The noted 24-year-old store in Washington, D.C.
 (Foggy Bottom) closed down the next day, as did the store in Atlanta, Georgia.

 On Friday, December 22, 2006 – 40 years after Solomon had opened the first Tower Records store in Sacramento – the last Tower Records store in New York City, located at 1961 Broadway, one block north of Lincoln Center, on Manhattan's West Side, closed permanently along with all of the other remaining Tower Records stores in the United States.
 The final Tower Records store (in the Pacific Time Zone) to be closed was the one in Mountain View, which closed at 5:00 p.m.

 One building in Sacramento had been a Tower Records store for 40 years, and the lot across the street had been the location where Solomon began selling records in 1941.

 R5 Records closed on June 4, 2010, and was sold to rival Dimple Records, which reopened the store in mid-July 2010.
+Dimple Records closed all of its locations in 2019.

 The Tower Records building in Boston, located at the intersection of Newbury Street and Massachusetts Avenue, was instrumental in the conversion of the former street's commercial value.
 The eight-story building, renovated by Frank Gehry in the late 80s, is prominently visible from the eastbound Massachusetts Turnpike.
 The store (which occupied the first five stories) featured gold stars of Boston artists (including Gang Starr, New Kids on the Block, and Yo-Yo Ma) embedded in the front landing.
 Virgin Megastore took over the store from 2002 to 2007.
 The space was later a Best Buy store and, after being vacant for some time, in 2016 was opened as a T.J.
 Maxx store.

 Online return

-On-line merchant Caiman, Inc., reopened the website from Montreal, Quebec, on June 1, 2007.
+Online merchant Caiman, Inc., reopened the website from Montreal, Quebec, on June 1, 2007.
 This company also announced plans to reopen the stores themselves—opening stores in Los Angeles, New York, and San Francisco within the next nine months, however this never came to fruition.
 They hired former Tower buyer Kevin Hawkins to assist with the re-opening (Hawkins, along with former Tower employee George Scarlett, then left Caiman).
 In 2009, Richard Flynn was hired as President.
 The website remained based in Montreal, but the relaunch of the brand never moved forward.

 As of November 2020, Tower Records re-opened their online store with a new website, once again selling vinyl records among other merchandise, which also features an online version of Pulse that is updated regularly.